anthonylangsworth/OrderBot/doc/Development.md

 1. Derive command modules classes from `BaseCommandsModule<T>`.
 This class handles common tasks like creating database connections, audit logs and a `Result` object.
 2. Wrap the code for each command in a `try ... catch` block with an `Exception` handler containing `Result.Exception`.
 This handles any unexpected exceptions.
 While Discord.Net will catch and log unthrown exceptions, it will not notify the user.
 3. Use `Result` methods to communicate with the user and wraps logging and auditing for most situations.
 Specifically:
     1.  `Information` for responses to queries or acknowledgements.
-THese are logged as Information by default but not audited.
+These are logged as Information by default but not audited.
     2.  `Success` for successful changes or actions.
 These are audited by default and logged as Information.
-    3.  `Error` for unnecessful changes or actions, such as invalid command parameter values.
+    3.  `Error` for unsuccessful changes or actions, such as invalid command parameter values.
 These are logged as Warnings.
-The error message is in three parts: what, why and a fix.
+The error message has three parts: what, why and a fix.
 This encourages better error messages and separates the loggable portion (why).
     4.  `Exception` for unhandled or unknown exceptions.
 These are logged as Errors.
-4. The `Result` object also does some house keeping like (1) calling `DeferAsync` early to ensure long-running commands do not time out and (2) capping the message length to the max ephemeral response length.
+4. The `Result` object also does some housekeeping like (1) calling `DeferAsync` early to ensure long-running commands do not time out and (2) capping the message length to the max ephemeral response length.
 5. Auditing is usually handled through the `Result` object but you can still audit directly using `AuditLogger`.
-Try to keep it to one audit message per command execution.
+Keep it to one audit message per command execution.
 6. Logging is usually handled also through the `Result` object but you can still log directly using `Logger`.
-Try to keep it to one non-verbose/diagnostic log message per command execution.
+Keep it to one non-verbose/diagnostic log message per command execution.
 7. Use `TransactionScope.Complete()` as the last statement to save any database work.
 Otherwise, results will not be saved.
 8. Remember that the class housing the command handler is instantiated for each interaction.
 9. Do not duplicate work in `BaseCommandsModule` or `BotHostedService.Client_InteractionCreated`.
 The general goal is to move as much work to there as possible.
 This standardizes behaviour and prevents code repetition.

 ## Message Processing
 To provide data for the Discord bot, this system listens for [Elite Dangerous Data Network (EDDN)](https://eddn.edcd.io/) messages via the `EddnMessageHostedService`, which are handled by `EddnMessageMessageProcessor` subclasses.
 There are currently two: `TodoListMessageProcessor`, which captures system BGS data, and `CarrierMovementMessageProcessor`, which looks for carrier movements and notifies Discord guilds which have registered a carrier movement channel.
-These classes are instiated for each message.
+These classes are instantiated for each message.

 This structure provides separation of responsibilities.
 Classes for each message processor are in separate namespaces to further emphasize this.